HST rebates may apply on a new modular home

 • The home meets or exceeds the Ontario Building Code requirements

-Always ask your dealer for the CSA A277 certificate before signing any purchase agreement.
+The certification path affects what happens at the lender's desk, not whether the home is OBC-compliant.
+Always ask your dealer for the CSA certificate — A277 or Z240MH — before signing any purchase agreement.

 Common Misconceptions

 "Modular homes look cheap."
-Modern Ontario modular homes are architecturally designed with full customization — cladding, rooflines, interior finishes, and floor plans.
+Modern Ontario modular and manufactured homes are architecturally designed with full customization — cladding, rooflines, interior finishes, and floor plans.
 Many are indistinguishable from site-built homes.

 "They don't hold their value."
-A CSA A277 modular home on a permanent foundation appreciates at the same rate as comparable site-built homes in the same market.
+A CSA-certified factory-built home on a permanent foundation tracks the local site-built market.
 Value is driven by land and location, not construction method.
+For Z240MH specifically, value behavior aligns with site-built after deregistration from the Manufactured Home Registry — see Resale Value.

 Frequently Asked Questions